CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/WeaponClasses.md

 ## Reach Melee

 Narrator is free to negate all dice bonuses if they feel the reach weapon wouldn't work as effectively due to narrow confines such as an alleyway or hallway.
+Since these are battlefield weapons, these would most certainly draw the attention of guards and towns folks.
+Walking around with these would be equivalent to walking around with an assault rifle in modern times.

 ### Reach Hafted